evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <h2 id="eulers_method">4.
 Solving the equation of motion numerically with Euler's method</h2>

-At this point we have written the *graphics module* that draws the box and the spring of the harmonic oscillator.
+Up to this point we have written the *graphics module* that draws the box and the spring of the harmonic oscillator.

 <a href="/files/2016/04/harmonic_oscillator/02_061_graphics_module.html" target="_blank" class="Button">Demo</a>